KNOW YOUR RIGHTS:

 Lifetime limits:

-The new law imposes a lifetime limit on the number of times a person can seal convictions and deferral-dismissals.
-Each person can seal convictions and deferrals from only two sentencing events.
+The new law imposes a lifetime limit on the number of times a person can seal convictions and deferred-dismissals.
+Each person can seal convictions and deferred dismissals from only two sentencing events.
 You may have been convicted of multiple charges by a court on the same day—if so, these count as one sentencing event.
-The lifetime limit does not apply to non-convictions (dismissals, acquittals, nolle prosequi).
+The lifetime limit does not apply to expungements (dismissals, acquittals, nolle prosequi), charges that seal automatically or to ancillary matters that are included in the petition with the conviction or deferred dismissal.

 Sealing Misdemeanor Non-Convictions